WaviestBalloon/RobloxFLogArchive/README.md

 ~~Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all FLogs found in the Player binary.~~

-Unfortunately, such easter eggs have been permanently axed from the binaries from non-`LIVE` deployment channels and now that `LIVE` channel is the only non-restricted channel...
-It's not impossible to find them. 😔
+~~Unfortunately, such easter eggs have been permanently axed from the binaries from non-`LIVE` deployment channels and now that `LIVE` channel is the only non-restricted channel...
+It's not impossible to find them. 😔~~

+Nevermind.
+(They came back after a few deployments)

 Additionally, I may also expand FLog archives to not just the Player binary but also the Studio binary.